ajsur1017/fitness-dood-frontend-vue/README.md

 #### Contact form
 * As a last minute project I attempted to add a function contact us form.
 * The current state of the form does absolutly nothing except take you inputs and clear the form, I would like to make that function one day as well.
+#### Mobile viewing
+* Would like to set up media querys to make this application mobile friendly.

 ## Project setup